roxk/idlgen/README.md

 Idl generation from C++ actually involves the classic chicken and egg problem.
 To generate idl, a header file needs to be compiled.
 To compile the header file, C++/WinRT projection need to exist.
 To generate C++/WinRT projection, winmd and thus idl files are required.

 Idlgen solves this problem by inserting a "bootstrap" build step before generating idl.
-During bootstrapping, idlgen would compile existing idl files and forces C++/WinRT to generate projection.
-Said projection would thus allow idlgen to compile headers and generate idls without issues.
+During bootstrapping, idlgen would generate dummy idls and forces C++/WinRT to generate projection.
+Said projection would thus allow idlgen to compile headers and generate idls without issues such as definition removal.

-Bootstrapping is only needed when there is no projection generated yet.
-To prevent doing redundant work, idlgen re-uses as much of existing C++/WinRT targets as possible.
-With C++/WinRT's built-in incremental build support, bootstrapping would be skipped automatically when necessary.
-(The actual details can be tricky, see #53)

-Note that while idlgen actually skips parsing a header's projection (i.e. `Class.g.h` for `Class.h`) to allow seamless IDL generation from outdated or non-existent projection, bootstrapping is still needed to generate projection for windows SDK or other libraries's winmd.

 ## Contribution